-Update: This October interview was re-broadcast on December 27 as part of The Social’s Best of 2013 segments.
-I love this new show, with its hybrid of old and new media: they do such a great job of integrating social, especially Twitter and Facebook, with their national television show.
+I love CTV’s The Social, with its hybrid of old and new media: they do such a great job of integrating social, especially Twitter and Facebook, with their national television show.
 No wonder its ratings are flying up the charts – congrats to the hosts!

-On CTV’s The Social Friday, we chatted about how wines are priced: does a $100 wine taste ten times better than a $10 one?
+In this segment, we chat about how wines are priced: does a $100 wine taste ten times better than a $10 one?
 How can you spot the bargains in the liquor store?
 What clues can you find on the bottle label about quality and price?

 Many of us love to shop and nearly all of us love a good bargain.
 But finding a Versace dress marked down 20 per cent in a warehouse outlet is much easier than finding a bargain wine in the liquor store.
 The dress you can try on; the wine can’t be tasted.